 Stokes Stadium

-The 400-acre University Farm, located about a mile from campus, provides an experiential learning environment for Truman students.
+The 400-acre University Farm, located about a mile from campus, provides you with a unique experiential learning environment.
 Activities at the farm range from classwork, to research, to recreation, including picnics and horse riding.
-And the open spaces at the University Farm are perfect for some nighttime stargazing at the University Observatory.
+The open spaces at the University Farm are perfect for some nighttime stargazing at the University Observatory.